homebridge-plugins/homebridge-roomba2/README.md

   >You can find your Roomba's IP Address in the iRobot app.
 Open the app and choose your Robot.
 Scroll down to the botom and find Robot Settings.
 Click Wi-Fi Settings and then Robot Wi-FI Details.
 You will find your IP address and various other network goodies here.
   >
-  >While identifying your Roomba's IP address, we strongly reccomend assigning your Roomba a Static IP Address (See _Roomba cannot be found after router restart OR Roomba's IP Address changed_ below).
+  >While identifying your Roomba's IP address, we strongly recommend assigning your Roomba a Static IP Address (See _Roomba cannot be found after router restart OR Roomba's IP Address changed_ below).
 </details>

 <details>